michalmichael67/Final_project/README.md

 ## Communication Protocols
 Our main plan is to touch base through slack as that has been an active and funcitonal method thus far.
 If a team member is unreachable through slack, we have shared our emails as a secondary line of communication.

-## Week 1
-3/1/2021:
-- created branches for each of the team members 3/2/2021:
-- added communication protocol and project overview